Skip to main content

 In the summer of 1981, the Attorney General’s Task Force on Violent Crime, a bi-partisan group of national criminal justice experts tasked with examining federal, state, and local law enforcement needs, recommended that the Attorney General establish a forum to enhance inter-agency communication at all levels of law enforcement.
 The Attorney General acted on that recommendation and formed the Law Enforcement Coordinating Committee (LECC) to improve coordination and cooperation among law enforcement agencies in an effort to enhance the effectiveness of the criminal justice system within each federal judicial district.

-Through the years, the LECC program has adapted to changing DOJ priorities and the varied and unique issues in each of the Districts.
+Through the years, the LECC program has adapted to changing DOJ priorities and the varied and unique issues in each of the districts.
 The primary mission of each coordinator is to enhance cooperation and coordination among federal, state and local law enforcement.
 More recently, this mission has expanded to helping local governments, non-profit organizations, service providers, and community groups to better serve their communities and constituents in high crime and economically depressed areas in each District.

-For further information on the LECC Program or U.S. Attorney's Office, please contact the U.S. Attorney’s Office at 219-937-5500.
+For further information, please contact the U.S. Attorney’s Office at 219-937-5500.